 Method's manufacturing home is a clean home-using clean energy, water and materials to create innovative household products.
 The first factory opening in the South Side of Chicago in nearly 30 years, Method Home: The South Side Soapbox sought to redefine the historic Pullman District community.
-Designed to be part of a future mixed-use development, Method envisioned employees living nearby, the building providing daylighting to maximize employees' connection to nature and allowing visitors to look in through large windows and utilize the "front yard" as a park.
+Designed to be part of a future mixed-use development, Method envisioned employees living within easy transit access.
+The building provides daylighting to maximize employees' connection to nature and allowing visitors to look in through large windows and utilize the "front yard" as a park.
 The front has colorful, welcoming awnings that serve as sun shades to help regulate heating and cooling needs.
 The 150,000 sf manufacturing facility was designed to epitomize Method's commitment to the environment and community well-being, while still maintaining a competitive budget.
-The rooftop greenhouse, the largest in the world at 75,000 sf, provides fresh greens to the area, previously referred to as a "food desert."
+The rooftop greenhouse, the largest in the world (at the time) at 75,000 sf, provides fresh greens to the area, previously classified as a "food desert."
 The urban greenhouse was incorporated with the purpose of creating buildings modeled on natural processes through industrial agriculture.
-The first LEED[®] Platinum manufacturing facility in its industry, The South Side Soapbox relies on a refurbished on-site wind turbine for 50% of its energy supplemented by solar trees that track the sun and provide hot water to office sinks and showers.
-These additions signal Method's commitment to sustainability in ways that are both symbolic and substantive.
+The first LEED® Platinum manufacturing facility in its industry, The South Side Soapbox relies on a refurbished on-site wind turbine for 50% of its energy supplemented by solar trees that track the sun.
+Solar thermal panels provide hot water to office sinks and showers.
+These additions signal Method's commitment to sustainability in ways that are both symbolic and substantive

 "Method is built from a belief that business should play a leading role in creating good society.
 William McDonough helped us translate that set of values into principles that we would manifest in the building.
 Design, as McDonough would say, is the first signal of human intention.
-This building is a signal of Method's intention to be part of a positive future." - Adam Lowry, Co-Founder, Method ICEhouseTM DAVOS Innovation for the circular Economy Davos, Switzerland January 2016, 2017, 2018, 2019 Client Hub Culture with support from SABIC Area 90 square meters Program Meeting Space Team William McDonough, concept; William McDonough + Partners, Design Architect; WonderFrame, LLC, Builder; SABIC, Cladding Material Supplier
+This building is a signal of Method's intention to be part of a positive future." - Adam Lowry, Co-Founder, Method RESEARCH AND INNOVATION CENTER Solar Orchard Concept | Net-Positive Energy The Netherlands Conceptual Design Complete Client Delta Development / Fortune 500 Company (name withheld) Area 18,500 square meters Program R&D facility, offices Team William McDonough + Partners, Design Architect